DCSP: Goals & Obj

 B-L-I-P: Behavioral, Learning, Instructional & Performance OBJECTIVES

-you hope translates into similar skill application in the real world.
+-completion of translates into similar skill application in the real world

 TERMINAL, BLIP OBJECTIVES: